+The distinction between Chinese commercial banks and the 'native' variety was made all the more misleading by the efforts made by Mainland 'native' banks to shed this label when they transferred their operations to Hong Kong.
+They tended to go 'to great trouble and expense in registering themselves as companies, and, on the surface at least, follow Western banking methods', noted a senior official.9 That trend was evidence that the 'native' classification was going out of favour.
+In fact, the prestige of the local Chinese banks was to shrink throughout the 1950s.
+By the end of the decade, their previous esteem had been replaced by what one official called a 'dubious reputation'.10 The Government itself had dropped the distinction between the two types of local Chinese banking institutions by the early 1960s.11

-When bank licensing was introduced in 1948, Hong Kong had 8 China state-owned and 13 foreign-owned banks; 33 Chinese-owned commercial banks; and 78 'Chinese native banks'.
-The prestige of the local Chinese banks was to shrink throughout the 1950s.
-By the end of the decade, their previous esteem had been replaced by what one official called a 'dubious reputation'.
-By 1964, there were 13 China state-owned banks; 36 foreign-owned banks; but only 38 local Chinese banks.
-In this last group, there were six small, unincorporated businesses to which the label 'native' bank might still be applied.8 Foreign-owned institutions had become the dominant banking group in the booming, post-war, industrialised economy.
+In 1964, according to internal government statistics, there were 13 China state-owned banks; 36 foreignowned banks; but only 38 local Chinese banks.
+In this last group, there were six small, unincorporated businesses which might be regarded as the last survivors of the 'native' banks which had been such a key feature of the industry in the early post-war period.12 Foreign-owned institutions had become the dominant banking group in the booming, post-war, industrialised economy.